Gaming PC Specs: Recommended System Requirements

 Storage

-Storage is one of the most subjective quantitative issues for a given gaming desktop, and the importance goes into two questions for a given system: "How fast and how much would you like?” which is a different answer for everyone.
+Storage is one of the most subjective quantitative issues for a given PC, and the importance goes into two questions for a given system: "How fast and how much would you like?” which is a different answer for everyone.

-If a person plays, for example, three games with a combined storage space of 300GB, If you only want to play those games, then you could opt for an NVME(Non Volatile Memory Express) like our 512GB option.
+If a person plays, for example, three games with a combined storage space of 300GB, If you only want to play those games, then you could opt for an NVME like our 512GB option.

 It is best to prioritize what games are played the most and their size to accommodate better vs. worse storage solutions.
-For example, If a game has substantially long loading times, it would be best to have them on the fastest storage option like solid state drives (SSDs) to reduce time loading assets.
+For example, If a game has substantially long loading times, it would be best to have them on the fastest storage option to reduce time loading assets.

-As a result, along with hardware upgrades, you must stay up-to-date with software updates to ensure your gaming PC meets the minimum requirements for your favorite games.
+As a result, along with hardware upgrades, you need to stay up-to-date with software updates to ensure your gaming PC meets the minimum requirements for new titles.

 Here are some frequently asked questions about the range of minimum requirements for the latest games being released every year.